 “Girls To the Front!”: A Riot Grrrl Retrospective

-Fed up with the homogeneity of the male punk fanbase, lead singer of Bikini Kill, Kathleen Hanna, and other young women from Olympia, Washington, U.S.A. met to discuss how they could bring feminism into punk spaces.
+Fed up with the homogeneity of the male punk fanbase, lead singer of Bikini Kill, Kathleen Hanna, and other young women from Olympia, Washington, U.S.A. met in the early 1990s to discuss how they could bring feminism into punk spaces.
 These meetings birthed the ‘girl zine’, a feminist take on the ‘Do it Yourself’ craftiness of the larger punk genre that published passionate works on misogyny, third-wave feminism, anticapitalism, sexual liberation, and the patriarchy.
 From these meetings and zines came the term ‘riot grrrl’, a twist on the phrase ‘girl riot’.
 The ‘Riot Grrrl Manifesto’, a now-infamous piece by Kathleen Hanna published in Bikini Kill Zine 2, served as a catalyst for Riot Grrrl gaining traction outside of Olympia.

 Bikini Kill performing in Olympia Washington in 1991 (Image credit: Jonathan Charles/Wikimedia Commons).